Unsloth Studio Installation

 * Same as the ones mentioned above for Linux (except for NVIDIA GPU drivers) and MacOS.

-## Developer Installation (Advanced)
+## Developer / Nightly Installations (Advanced)

 ### **Main Repo Install**